New 2025 Maqiano™ Microtuning System - Operating Instructions

 Getting crackle / buzz?
 Or the choir of strings is out of tune?

 Make sure that the Tip is in the center of the choir of strings.
-Check that the unit is standing vertically straight, looked from all directions.
-If not, adjust the Wedge or the Fastening Part's height position.
+Check that the unit is standing vertically straight, seen from all directions.
+If not, turn the Wedge or adjust the Fastening Part's height position.
 Make sure the tightening torque of the Cam is correct, not too loose or too tight.
 Check also that the L-stick is not touching the adjacent string.
 And the last thing - not very likely to happen, but possible - the L-stick might be twisted.
 Take out the Maqiano unit and look at the angle of the L-stick.
 It should be exactly 90 degrees, so that it's in totally same direction with the Tip.
 If not, take pliers with a smooth surface in the teeth, and very carefully bend it back to perfect 90°.

 If the choir of strings sounds like being out of tune, and you get this unwanted chorus-effect, check that the Maqiano unit is in the same direction with the strings, and the Tip is in 90° angle.
 If this doesn't help, turn it a bit right, listen, then left, listen again, and try to find a perfect spot.
 In some cases, if one string is slightly out of tune, you can fix it with the Maqiano :)